scrapy-plugins/scrapy-zyte-api/docs/usage/session.rst

 initialized with a :ref:`browser request <zapi-browser>` targeting the URL of the first request that will use the session.
 Sessions are automatically rotated among requests, and refreshed as they expire or get banned.
-You can customize most of this logic though request metadata, settings and :ref:`session config overrides <session-configs>`.
+You can customize most of this logic through request metadata, settings and :ref:`session config overrides <session-configs>`.

 For session management to work as expected, your